AndyA/encoding-sleuth/README.md

 ## Overview

-encoding-sleuth parses a `Uint8Array` (or node `Buffer`) of bytes and breaks that text into spans that contain
+encoding-sleuth parses a `Uint8Array` (or node `Buffer`) of bytes and splits them into spans that contain

 * 7-bit clean bytes (0x00 - 0x7f) which encode identically in both UTF8 and ASCII
-* bytes that contain a correctly encoded UTF8 character
+* bytes that contain correctly encoded UTF8 characters
 * bytes that can't be interpreted as either of the above

 It can be used to